 3. Write Thank You Letters

 Schools are full of people who rarely get the thanks they deserve.
 Have your students write thank you notes to other teachers, the janitorial staff, lunch ladies, secretaries, paraprofessionals, special education teachers, parent volunteers, and anyone else that deserves thanks.
-You can use this free Thank You Note, or have students make their own cards.

-4. Read Aloud a Favorite Book
+4. Read Aloud a Favorite Chapter Book

 5. Experiment with Technology